Body of Evidence (novel)

 Body of Evidence is a crime fiction novel by Patricia Cornwell.
 It is the second book in the Dr. Kay Scarpetta series.

 Plot summary

 Kay Scarpetta, chief medical examiner of Virginia, gets involved in the case of a brutal stabbing death in Richmond of romance writer Beryl Madison.
 Then, Madison's greedy lawyer accuses Scarpetta of losing his client's latest manuscript, an autobiographical expose of Beryl's early life as protégé of a legendary novelist.
-As more deaths occur and the killer closes in on her, Kay finds herself also having to deal with the unexpected reappearance of long-lost lover Mark James.
+As more deaths occur and the killer closes in on her, Kay finds herself also having to deal with the unexpected reappearance of her long-lost lover Mark James.
 Scarpetta soon finds herself living Beryl's nightmare.